Stroke Symptoms vs. Paralysis Symptoms: How to Recognize the Signs

 • Left-sided stroke can lead to right-sided paralysis.

-The severity of the paralysis often depends on how quickly Stroke and Paralysis Treatment is administered.
+The severity of the paralysis often depends on how quickly Paralysis Treatment is administered.
 Physical therapy, rehabilitation, and other stroke recovery treatments can help patients regain some level of function, though the prognosis varies widely.

 Distinguishing Stroke Symptoms from Paralysis Symptoms